JetBrains/amper/docs/src/user-guide/dependencies.md

 ---
 description: |
-  Learn everything about dependencies in Amper: maven coordinates, scopes, library catalogs, repository configuration, and more.
+  Learn everything about dependencies in Kargo: maven coordinates, scopes, library catalogs, repository configuration, and more.
 ---
 # Dependencies